guillermoaguilar/python-psignifit/docs/index.rst

 Welcome to psignifit's documentation!
 =====================================

-This wiki hosts a manual and comments on our python clone of our MATLAB toolbox `psignifit
+This wiki hosts a manual and comments on our python implementation of our MATLAB toolbox `psignifit
 4 <https://github.com/wichmann-lab/psignifit/wiki>`__.

 This code was tested against the MATLAB version and yields the same